pauljs/pauljs.github.io/_posts/2015-12-22-Installing-Ubuntu-and-Lasagne.md

 4. Optionally enable GPU processing which is highly recommended
 5. Optionally install NVIDIA's library cuDNN to speed up convolutional neural networks.

-This post is supposed to serve as an intermediate step in order to allow readers to follow along in the post [The Power of Neural Networks and a Kickstart through Kaggle: An Introduction](), but you are more than welcome to use any part of it.
+This post is supposed to serve as an intermediate step in order to allow readers to follow along in the post [The Power of The Power of Neural Networks and A Kickstart through Kaggle](http://pauljs.github.io/How-do-I-Neural-Network-A-Kaggle-Explanation/), but you are more than welcome to use any part of it.

 Before starting the step-by-step instructions, I want to make sure you understand what is required for installation.
 - Step 1 of this tutorial is meant for Windows machines (8/8.1/10) that will dual-boot ubuntu.
 Dual-booting ubuntu will require a portion of your memory (specifics in Step 1).
 If you are sshing into a computer running Linux, or have a computer running Linux / Mac system then you can move to Step 2.